 here comes the bus, fool. is that it?

-"Happy, happy," of course, is from Keats; the enjambment (into "feet") is funny and sets a droll tone that is extended through the rest of the poem.
+"Happy, happy," of course, is from Keats' Grecian Urn; the enjambment (into "feet") is funny and sets a droll tone which is extended through the rest of the poem.
 It seems to me that this sonnet does, in fact, have a volta, but that it begins uncharacteristically late, on line 11 (I mean from "did rain fall" until the end of the poem.)
 Once the volta has been registered, it becomes clear that this can be read as a mutant form of the "anti-love" sonnet, often assayed by Edna Millay (If I should learn, in some quite casual way and I shall forget you presently, my dear come to mind) and later developed by Karen Volkman (I'm thinking of Like the i to the n and get nothing and Call me no one, candle abandoned from Spar).
-Martin's edge has more to do with the conventions of post-modernity; of irony that trumps earnestness, cynicism that trumps avowal, and humor that trumps pathos.
-The humor here is what gives the poem its particular flavor and memorable quality, oddball inclusions like "houdini's fetters" and the initial "comatose in paradise," which sounds like it could be a particularly arch HBO special.
+Martin's edge has more to do with the conventions of post-modernity; of irony which trumps earnestness, cynicism which trumps avowal, humor which trumps pathos.
+The humor here is what gives the poem its particular flavor and memorable quality; oddball inclusions like "houdini's fetters" and the initial "comatose in paradise," which sounds like it could be a particularly arch HBO special.
 It seems that Martin is creating a double parody: of the Romantic conventions of the sonnet form, and of herself using the conventions even as she trashes them.
 These "twittering birds" are not meant to be pretty; "doomed progeny" tells you what you need to know about the poem's subversive intentions, and mordant wit.
-With poems of this depth and quality being published on the Net, I feel that it is time for Net publishers to get up, stand up in the best Marley-ian fashion, and declare their parity with any print counterparts.
-It seems to me that no enlightened poet could fail to miss the implications of a post like this, or the previous posts on Aaron Belz and everyone else.
-Print hegemony is a thing of the past; we now boast both quality and quantity.
-The idea that the Net is for amateurs is reductive and, frankly, rather fatuous.